openlibraryenvironment/ui-rs/src/components/directory-entry/data-structure.md

 * `units`: described only as an array, with nothing said about what the elements are.
 A comment adds: "items is a recursive structure".

+## Questions

+The following fields mentioned in the JSON Schema do not appear in either record: `description`, `units`.
+What is the intention for them?

+The following fields appear only as empty arrays or objects: `addresses`, `announcements`, `customProperties`, `friends`.
+What is their status?